-A major concern regards the unequal distribution of employment opportunities.
-These are concentrated in urban areas, while the vast majority of rural communities remains with little options of income generating activities.
+Mongolia suffers from an unequal distribution of employment opportunities.
+These are essentially concentrated in urban areas, while the vast majority of rural communities has few options of income generating activities.
 One of them is artisanal and small-scale mining (ASM).
-In the last 20 years, ASM became an important economic sector with over 100.000 independent workers registered in pick periods – a figure that corresponds to nearly 20% of Mongolia’s rural workforce.
+In the last 20 years, ASM has become an important economic sector with over 100.000 independent workers registered in peak periods – a figure that corresponds to nearly 20% of Mongolia’s rural workforce.

 Many of them work in the informal economy and take part in activities where violation of human rights, health and safety risks, child labour, gender-based violence, and environmental degradation are rife.